Katya-Katerina-1993/euclid-layout/README.md

 # euclid-layout
-Pixel perfect layout of the landing page
+Pixel perfect, adaptive and cross-browser layout of the landing page.